xpdAcq/xpdAcq/doc/quickstart.rst

   prun(0,0) # will run an exposure of 60 seconds on your setup sample save_last_tiff() # will save the image in the tiff_base/setup directory

-Navigate to the SrXplanar image viewer.
+Navigate to the SrXgui image viewer.
 Click on the folder icon and navigate to the ``tiff_base/setup`` folder and look for a list of one or more tiff files.
-Double-click on one to view it.
+Double-click on the most recent one to view the one you just collected.

 1. calibration